 Expectations Exceeded Met Not Met Explanation You explain clearly what you learned.
 You use specific examples from the class to explain what you learned.
 You explain what you learned.
 You use examples from the class.
 You do not explain what you learned or do not give examples.
 Projection For all examples, you connect to a very specific future context in which what you learned will be used.
 You explain how that knowledge will be used in that context.
 For all examples, you connect to a future context in which you'll use what you learned.
 You explain how you'll use that knowledge.
 You do not connect to a future context or do not explain how you'll use what you learned in that context for one or more of your examples.
 Attention to Assignment You meet the 500-word requirement and explain more than three things that you've learned.
-You meet or nearly meet the 500-word requirement and explain three things that you've learned.
+You use more than one mode other than written text.
+You are close to the 500-word requirement and explain three things that you've learned.
+You use one mode other than written text.
 You fall well short of the 500-word requirement and/or explain fewer than three things that you've learned.
+Your project is written text only.